top of page

 What is the Inner Child?

-It represents innocence, vulnerability—and more relevantly, it reflects the wonder and bewilderment to the world that the naive have.
+Inner child represents innocence, vulnerability—and more relevantly, it reflects the wonder and bewilderment to the world that the naive have.

-The Connection between the Inner Child and Creativity
+Connection Between Inner Child and Creativity

 Try to recall what the world felt like when you were a child.
 To many, a child’s reality was one where impossibilities were mere road bumps, and the most quotidian things had the potential to be vessels for something greater.
-Kids often play pretend—imaginative games are simply what kids engaged in.
-They spent most of their time in their own worlds, and therefore the rules of reality did not apply to them.
-It’s an environment perfect for creativity.

 Why Have Many Lost Connection with Their Inner Child?